 003 Between iota and void

 This note deals primarily with the first two propositions of standard discourse in Logos.
-Everything is either void — the infinitely large (infinity at its finest, you can think of it as absence of definition), some thing which is precisely not void— iota, the infinitely small (the notion of
+Everything is either void — the infinitely large (infinity at its finest, you can think of it as absence of distinction), some thing which is precisely not void — iota, the infinitely small (the notion of